devnexus/devnexus-site/_events/the-wrong-reasons-to-build-an-mcp-server.md

   where they hurt.
 MCP is powerful: it standardizes how LLMs connect with tools, prompts, and resources.
 But here’s the hard truth: not every use case deserves an MCP server.
-  Sometimes it’s just overhead, slowing you down when a plain SDK or direct API call would have worked better.\r\n\r\nIn this workshop, we’ll share lessons learned from real MCP builds: the wins, the painful over-engineering, and the “wish we hadn’t done that” moments.
-You’ll see common anti-patterns like wrapping trivial APIs, using MCP as a database proxy, or introducing it in environments where latency and lifecycle management become a nightmare.\r\n\r\nMost importantly, we’ll give you a practical checklist to decide when MCP is worth it—and when it’s simply the wrong tool.
-You’ll walk away with clear guidance, battle-tested stories, and the confidence to avoid the mistakes we made.\r\n\r\nContents of the workshop: \r\nPart 1: The API Trap\r\nPart 2: The Right-Sized Use Case\r\nPart 3: Choose your game: Chatbot, MCP, Agent\r\nPart 4: Decision Framework in Action\r\n\r\nLearning Benefits and
+  Sometimes it’s just overhead, slowing you down when a plain SDK or direct API call would have worked better.\r\n\r\nIn this session, we’ll share lessons learned from real MCP builds: the wins, the painful over-engineering, and the “wish we hadn’t done that” moments.
+Most importantly, we’ll give you a practical checklist to decide when MCP is worth it—and when it’s simply the wrong tool.
+You’ll walk away with clear guidance, battle-tested stories, and the confidence to avoid the mistakes we made."
-  Takeaways: \r\n- Not every integration needs an MCP server—sometimes it’s just overhead.\r\n- Learn to spot common anti-patterns (wrapping trivial APIs, database proxies, FOMO-driven builds).\r\n- A decision checklist to evaluate MCP vs. simpler options.\r\n- Understand when MCP adds real value: interoperability, tool ecosystems, complex workflows.\r\n- Lessons learned from real-world MCP implementations—what worked, what didn’t."
-startsAt:
+startsAt: '2026-03-06T11:20:00'
-endsAt:
+endsAt: '2026-03-06T12:20:00'
 isServiceSession: false
 isPlenumSession: false
 speakers: